moharnadreza/jsonplaceholder/README.md

 ### Use JSONPlaceholder with GraphQL

-All of the requests are in https://jsonplaceholder.ir/graphql route with different queries and get needed params for each one
+All of the requests are available in https://jsonplaceholder.ir/graphql with different queries, get needed params for each one :)

 ```js